Janne-ro/Interactive-Graphics-Homework/readme.md

 ### Goal
-This Repositiory is used to hand in the homework done by Janne David Rotter for the course "Interactive Graphics" taught in La Spaienza University Rome
+This Repositiory is used to hand in the homework done by Janne David Rotter for the course "Interactive Graphics" tought in La Spaienza University Rome

 ### Structure
 In general there are two types of folers: